 Each project page should include a clear discussion of how the project relates to your chosen theme, explored descriptively and analytically through written paragraphs, original diagrams, and/or thoughtfully-captioned drawings and photographs.
-Every project must be discussed in terms of the theme you've selected: what do the designers seem to think the relevant "questions" are, and what "answers" do they find?
-You should also highlight other design features that strike you as interesting or important, even if they are not related to the theme.
+With regards to this theme: what do the designers seem to think the relevant "questions" are, and what "answers" do they find?
+You should also highlight other design features that strike you as interesting or important.